m-ahmadi/ctoa-play/README.md

 ## 💡 Why This Project?

 The cTrader OpenAPI is great and powerful but can be cumbersome at times, especially for quick tests or experiments.
-This includes opening and maintaining the connection, multi-step authentication processes, and exchanging messages.
+This is mostly due to the nature of socket communication and has nothing to do with the API itself.
+For example, all the extra work related to opening and maintaining the connection, multi-step authentication processes and exchanging messages.

 This playground simplifies the process by providing a UI for the repetitive steps and options for automation, allowing the user to focus on building request